alpaim/vecDir/README.md

 > **Vectorize your directories for better search**

-A local-only, privacy-minded desktop application for semantic/similarity file indexing and retrieval.
+A local-only, very lightweight (**~10MB**), privacy-minded desktop application for semantic/similarity file indexing and retrieval.
 Unlike traditional search tools that look for exact keyword matches, this tool uses vector embeddings to understand the *meaning* of your queries.

 Built for privacy and performance using **Tauri**, **Rust**, **SQLite-Vec** and many other great technologies.